 Finally, the pool should be deep enough so that you’re in no danger of scraping your fingers on the bottom.
 Plan on at least 3 1/2 feet.

 So, taken all together, lap pool size should be:

 |3 1/2 feet minimum

 Again, these figures are only minimums.
 You may want something significantly larger.
 Another consideration is whether to stick with the basic rectangular shape, or go with an L-shape that offers more space for pool steps or other activities besides laps.

-As with inground pool costs in general, it’s hard to give a meaningful price range for lap pools.
+As with inground pool costs in general, it’s hard to give a meaningful price range for lap pools in 2023.
 The contractor you select, materials you use, and part of the country you live in will all have a major impact on the final cost.

 The exact lap pool dimensions are also key in determining cost.
 While it might not seem like much, adding a foot to the width or depth of the pool adds substantially to its total area due to the elongated shape.
 A larger area means more materials, more labor, and ultimately a higher cost.